💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

-Are you a small-business owner just setting up your books?
-You need to decide which type of accounting you're going to use to manage your business's finances: cash basis or accrual basis.
+As a small-business owner just setting up your books, you need to decide which type of accounting you're going to use to manage your business's finances: cash basis or accrual basis.

 The cash method of accounting seems pretty logical until you consider that many business owners do all the work for a project months before getting paid.
 For example, if you pay for a project's expenses in July but don't record any income until October, July seems super unprofitable while October seems wildly successful—and that's not an accurate view of your business's long-term financial health and stability.

 And while cash-basis accounting can give you a quick upfront look at how much cash you have on hand at any given moment, it doesn't account for bills you've accrued but haven't yet paid.

 One month might look more profitable than it actually is only because you haven't paid off any expenses accrued during the month.

 One perk?
 Since you don't record income until you physically receive it, tax time can be a little less stressful—you'll only pay income tax on money you already have for the tax year.

 If accrual-basis accounting doesn't measure how much cash is physically in your bank account, how is it more accurate than the cash method?
 Because instead of hyper-focusing on the exact time a transaction occurred, it focuses on what you earned and what you owed in a given period.